 Adult Fish Release Sites.
 Traylor explained why the release sites are located where they are.
 At this time we have a number of sites but some are not functional due to changing river conditions or poor design.
 In most places the sites are usable and provide good coverage.
 There is a problem area in the North Santiam at Cooper’s Ridge.
-Traylor met with the PM and they are looking at re-look at that site and potentially re-design the site or start over completely.
+Traylor met with the PM and they are looking at potentially re-designing the site or starting over completely.
 Sharpe asked about the South Fork McKenzie above Homestead.
 Thorpe said there is a release site used that is very close to Homestead.
 Thorpe thought USFS wanted to keep the sites to very specific locations.
 HMT felt it might be worthwhile to take a look at finding another site upstream of Homestead.
 ACTION: Traylor will report back to HMT about improvements to the adult release sites.

 Hatchery supplementation threshold in the HGMPs.
 Kruzic said he put 500 fish in a draft HGMP for the South Santiam.
 He felt the number was reasonable but acknowledged it hasn’t been discussed with the agencies.
 NOAA wants that number specified but everyone needs to be comfortable with the final number.
 Sharpe asked about the North Santiam.
 Kruzic said he put 500 fish in that one as well.
 A hatchery supplementation threshold is needed before the HGMPs can be approved.
 Leonhardt said he and Rich Piaskowski are working on it.